AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 - A **tagging key pair*** used to compute tags in a [tagging note discovery scheme](../../../protocol-specs/private-message-delivery/private-msg-delivery#note-tagging).

 :::info
-All these keys are derived from a secret using a ZCash inspired scheme defined in our [protocol specification](../../../protocol-specs/addresses-and-keys/keys#cheat-sheet).
+All these keys are derived from a secret using a ZCash inspired scheme defined in [protocol specification](../../../protocol-specs/addresses-and-keys/keys#cheat-sheet).
 :::

 :::note